johnnymast/ssl_certificate/readme.md

 LORUM IPSUM

+## Requirements

+The following versions of PHP are supported by this version.

++ PHP 5.6
++ PHP 7.0
++ PHP 7.1
++ HHVM

 ## Author

 This package is created and maintained by [Johnny Mast](mailto:mastjohnny@gmail.com).
 For feature requests or suggestions you could consider sending me an e-mail.